GeoscienceAustralia/uncover-ml/docs/workflows.rst

     oversample_factor: 5

 - ``file``: path to shapefile containg labels.
 This is optional.
-If provided then semi-supervised clustering is performed, other clutering is unsupervised.
+If provided then semi-supervised clustering is performed, other clustering is unsupervised.
 - ``property``: the name of the class label property in the shapefile.
 Only required if a shapefile has been provided and semi-supervised